MikroElektronika/mikrosdk_click_v2/clicks/dcmotor15/README.md

 ## Example Description

-> This example demonstrates the use of DC Motor 15 click board.
+> This example demonstrates the use of DC Motor 15 Click board.

 **The demo application is composed of two sections :**